Stephanie Malia Krauss is a senior advisor at JFF.

-Previously, Stephanie served as a senior fellow with the Corporation for a Skilled Workforce, the Forum for Youth Investment and JFF.
-As a senior fellow, she took on various national- and state-level initiatives focusing on postsecondary credentialing, competency-based education, youth readiness, and opportunity youth.
-She has served as campaign director of Connecting Credentials and co-director of The Readiness Project.
+Previously, as a senior fellow with the Corporation for a Skilled Workforce, the Forum for Youth Investment, and JFF, she focused on youth readiness and well-being, credentialing, competency-based education, and opportunity youth.
+She was also campaign director of Connecting Credentials and co-director of The Readiness Project.

 Stephanie also founded and led Shearwater Education Foundation, and the first competency-based high school for disconnected youth in St. Louis.

 She started her career as an elementary school teacher and soccer coach in Phoenix, Arizona.

 Stephanie staffs the Economic Well-Being work group of the Youth Transition Funders Group and is involved in the CASEL Collaborating States Initiative, the AIR Competency-Based Education Research Advisory Board, and the Partnership for the Future of Learning.

 She has been a guest commentator on PBS NewsHour, StoryCorps, and public radio.
 She is the author of Making It: What Today’s Kids Need for Tomorrow’s World.

 Stephanie was drawn to JFF because it is a national platform for building a future that works for everyone.
 “Many people struggle to get by, and JFF works relentlessly to find ways for them to get the knowledge, skills, and jobs they need to build good lives,” she says.